pebakery/pebakery-docs/Commands/INI/IniWrite.md

 ## Remarks

-If `FileName` does not exist it will be created.
+If `FileName` does not exist it will be created using UTF-8 encoding.

 PEBakery will optimize multiple `IniWrite` commands in a row into a single write command.